The precious metal hierarchy goes something like this...

 I’m talking about platinum and its close cousin, palladium.

-Furthermore, both platinum and palladium have industrial uses, which amplifies demand.
-Both have accrued large production deficits over the past few years.
+In addition to being precious and rare, both platinum and palladium have industrial uses, as well.
+This amplifies demand.
+And both metals have accrued large production deficits over the past few years.

 Given that, it shouldn’t come as a surprise that platinum and palladium are out-performing gold and silver.

-And that trend is likely to continue throughout the year.
+And that trend is likely to continue in 2018.

-Indeed, platinum and palladium are set for a stellar 2017, and will likely finish far ahead of their more-heralded counterparts.
+Indeed, platinum and palladium are set for another stellar year, and will likely finish far ahead of their more-heralded counterparts.

 Here’s a closer look at what the market has to offer, as well as a few stocks to consider buying.